Convexly independent subsets of Minkowski sums of convex polygons: Introduction

 \begin{theorem} There exist two families $(P_{k})_{k \ge 1}, (Q_{k})_{k \ge 1} \subset \R^{2}$ of convexly independent sets such that $\card{P_{k}} = \card{Q_{k}} = 2^{k}$ and $\ci(P_{k} + Q_{k}) \ge (k+2)2^{k-1}$ for all $k \ge 1$. \end{theorem}

-An equivalent point of view of Minkowski sums is to consider $(P+Q)/2$ instead of $P+Q$, and therefore $\ci(P+Q)$ represents the maximum number of midpoints of $P,Q$-segments in convex position.
-If we actually draw all segments corresponding to these midpoints, we get a bipartite graph with bipartition $P,Q$ and set of edges $E$ (which has $cn\log n$ edges in our construction) that is drawn on the plane in a such a way that $P$ is convex, $Q$ is convex, and all centers of edges are also convex.
+An equivalent point of view of Minkowski sums is to consider $(P+Q)/2$ instead of $P+Q$, and therefore $\ci(P+Q)$ represents the maximum size of a set $M$ of midpoints of $P,Q$-segments in convex position.
+If we actually draw all segments corresponding to these midpoints, we get a bipartite graph with vertex set $P \dunion Q$, whose edges are all pairs $(p,q) \in P \times Q$ such that $(p+q)/2 \in M$.
+In our construction, the number of edges of this graph is $cn\log n$, all vertices of $P$ and $Q$ are in convex position, and all midpoints of edges are also in convex position.
 This kind of drawing was introduced by Halman, Onn, and Rothblum~\cite{halman_onn_convex_dim} where they define a \emph{strong convex embedding} of a graph $G=(V,E)$ as a function $f \colon V \to \R^{2}$ such that $f(V)$ is convex and $\{(f(x)+f(y))/2 \colon (x,y) \in E \}$ is also convex.
 They showed that if $G$ admits a strong convex embedding, then $|E|\leq 5n-8$ when $n\geq 3$ is the number of vertices.
 Recently, Garc\'{\i}a-Marco and Knauer~\cite{garcia-marco_knauer} reduced this bound to $2n-3$.
 Equivalently their result shows that $\ci(P+P)\leq 2n-3$ when $P$ is a convex $n$-gon.
 Perhaps surprisingly, our construction shows that when slightly relaxing strong convex embedding to only ask convex positions for the two partite sets of a bipartite graph, the bound goes from linear to $n\log n$.